ZystemProd/z-build-order/README.md

 real_start = adjusted_start_time(end_time, base_duration, chrono, producer_tag=core_tag)
 ```

+Pass the building's tag as ``producer_tag`` so that only boosts on that structure
+affect the result.

 Overlapping Chrono Boost casts are merged automatically so time is not counted
 twice.
 The same helper is used for unit build times with the appropriate
 `BUILD_TIME` values.